mulesoft-labs/raml-language-server/README.md

 |Rename|Yes.
 We have full support for renaming symbols, declarations and documents|

 # FAQ

-Q: Should the scope of this project be extended to developing both a Language Server and a VSCode Extension that uses it?
+**Q: Should the scope of this project be extended to developing a full-blown VSCode Extension?**

 A: Most likely yes